3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Implementation Details

-{\textbf{pre-training setting.}} We set the default parameters as shown in Table~\ref{tab:lam3c_config}.
-The Laplacian normalization loss hyperparameters were set based on experimental results and computational considerations during pre-training.
+{\textbf{Pre-training setting.}} We set the default parameters as shown in Table~\ref{tab:lam3c_config}.
+The Laplacian smoothing loss hyperparameters were set based on experimental results and computational considerations during pre-training.
+In our formulation, the Laplacian smoothing loss penalizes pairwise feature differences between neighboring points on the kNN graph.
+When the feature difference on an edge is small, the Huber penalty behaves quadratically; when it exceeds $\delta$, it becomes linear, reducing the influence of outlier edges.
 Other settings related to the clustering loss follow the configuration used in Sonata.
-Furthermore, our comparative experiments employed three settings: RoomTours-16k (PTv3-Base), RoomTours-50k (PTv3-Base), and RoomTours-50k (PTv3-Large).
-Based on empirical results from previous research, the number of iterations is scaled with both data size and model size
+Furthermore, our comparative experiments employed three settings: RoomTours-16k (PTv3-Base), RoomTours-49k (PTv3-Base), and RoomTours-49k (PTv3-Large).
+Based on empirical results from previous research, the number of iterations is scaled with both data size and model size.

 {\textbf{Downstream task setting.}} We evaluate the pre-training effect on two downstream tasks: semantic segmentation and instance segmentation in indoor scenes.
 Semantic segmentation and instance segmentation are evaluated on ScanNet~\cite{dai2017scannet}, ScanNet200~\cite{rozenberszki2022language}, ScanNet++~\cite{yeshwanth2023scannet++}, S3DIS~\cite{Armeni_2016_CVPR}.
 For both tasks, we adopt the following fine-tuning protocols: Linear probing and Full fine-tuning.
 Linear probing freezes the entire backbone and trains only a linear classifier, whereas Full fine-tuning updates all model parameters.
 For the linear probing and the full fine-tuning protocol, we follow Sonata setting~\cite{wu2025sonata}.
 The configuration for semantic segmentation is provided in Table~\ref{tab:semantic_config}, and the configuration for instance segmentation is provided in Table~\ref{tab:instance_config}.